Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Cosmological Signals Their Simulation

 To model the low angular resolution of an intensity map, we convolve $\delta T_\hiindex$ with a telescope beam in Fourier space making use of the convolution theorem.
 Our telescope beam is modelled as a symmetric, two-dimensional Gaussian function with a full width half maximum of $\theta_\text{beam}$ acting only in the directions perpendicular to the LoS (as the frequency/redshift resolution is excellent).
 The beam size can be determined by the dimensions of the radio receiver and the frequency which is being probed \citep{AlonsoIMClusteringz}:

 where $D_\text{max}$ is the maximum baseline of the radio telescope; for a single dish receiver, $D_\text{max}$ is given by the dish diameter.
 The GAEA redshift range of $0<z<0.5$ would mean we are looking at beam sizes of $0.99^\text{o}<\theta_\text{beam}<1.45^\text{o}$ for our intensity maps, where we have assumed a maximum baseline of $D_\text{max} = 15$ m which is representative of the SKA1-MID dishes \citep{Bacon:2018dui}.
-The MICE catalogue, which extends to redshifts of $z=1.4$ will reach even larger beam sizes of $\theta_\text{beam} = 2.36^\text{o}$. \citet{Cunnington:2018zxg} showed that the error associated with an estimator which relies on the intensity mapping correlation function will be proportional to the beam size:

-Here $A$ is the sky area covered.
-This shows that if a beam size increases without compensating with a larger sky area, then noise from the beam will become more dominant.
-Figure \ref{NoiseCl} shows how the beam effect can present additional challenges in that it causes instrumental noise to dominate at small scales and potentially destroys information there.
+The MICE catalogue, which extends to redshifts of $z=1.4$ will reach even larger beam sizes of $\theta_\text{beam} = 2.36^\text{o}$.
+Figure \ref{NoiseCl} shows how the beam effect can present challenges in that it causes instrumental noise to dominate at small scales and potentially destroys information there.
 We will include the beam scale in terms of multipole $\ell_\text{beam}$ on all our power spectra plots (as done in Figure \ref{NoiseCl}) as this is one of the most dominant effects on our results and on \hi intensity mapping power spectra in general.

 An example of a completed intensity map tomographically sliced and collapsed into a 2D angular map is shown in Figure \ref{dT_HI-map-GAEA}.
 For all our full-sky maps we use HEALPix maps \citep{Gorski:2004by} where the pixelization ensures that each pixel covers the same surface area as every other pixel.
 We handle the maps in HEALPix RING ordering scheme with resolution $\texttt{nside} = 512$, which corresponds to $12 \times 512^2 = 3,145,728$ pixels across the sky.